peakBreaker/hello-k8s/readme.md

 `$ gcloud auth configure-docker # Akin to docker login` `$ docker push eu.gcr.io/<myproject>/k8s_tests/hello_k8s:latest`

+I have already done this, and have this test image publically available for the tutorial

 ## Running on minikube

 Requires that you have installed minikube and kubectl locally.
 Also requires virtualization drivers.
 See the tutorials on [kubernetes](https://kubernetes.io/docs/setup/minikube/#quickstart) on this.